HenrikJoreteg/human-javascript/ch01-introduction.md

 They see these options as long term decisions with huge, long term ramifications and they don't want to pick the wrong one.
 The awesome thing is this...they're all JavaScript.
 So it's not really *that* grave of a decision and switching to something else isn't going to burn your whole business to the ground.
 The most important thing is that your team becomes familiar with building well-structured apps in JavaScript.
 That investment will be well worth it and will translate to new tools, if they come along.

 Decisions are time consuming and expensive.
 At &yet we've built and re-built applications with all kinds of different tools and approaches.
 The following pages contain the conclusions we've reached.
-They're probably not for everyone but we've been quite happy with the results and it has made it possible for us to efficiently collaborate on clientside apps as a team.
+They're probably not for everyone but we've been quite happy with the results and they have made it possible for us to efficiently collaborate on clientside apps as a team.
 The approaches were picked with the following criteria:

 1. Tools that are "just JavaScript."
 Not tools where you describe your app in a DSL (no Sencha).
 This is to avoid requiring too much knowledge of the framework itself before being able to contribute.
 Focusing on JavaScript also offers some protection against investing too heavily in framework-specific knowledge.
 2. Tools where you build the app by writing code in JavaScript files, not by trying to declare too much of your app logic in your HTML (no AngularJS, sorry).
 Having to write application logic inside of a template feels like a violation of separation of concerns.
 It has some short-term payoffs and can make simple things really easy.
 However, when you want more control it can be difficult to do within the constraints of the framework.